 The mate is a winner, an athlete, a noble competitor, a tireless promoter.
 The mate may champion a theme, an idea, a message, a product, or other variety of outward expression.

 There is a range of opinion as to whether this placement constitutes Kuja Dosha.
 Particularly when Mangala-12, Mangala-1, and Mangala-4 there is a critical need for range and space since the spouse is a competitive person and from the position of 7th-from-Chandra Mangala may been perceived to attack the Chandra emotions.

 Tendency for the marriage to contain more male-oriented environment.
-Spouse often prefers socializing with martial types, usually men.
+Spouse often prefers socializing with more masculine martial or sporting types.

 Budha in 7th-from-Chandra

 Budha in 7th-from-Chandra poses a challenging duality , due to the legendary apples-and-oranges incompatibility between emotionalized Chandra vs. mentalized Budha

 Chandra and Budha are often unresolvably misaligned to each other.